Solana at a glance: Technology, market and 2026 outlook

 Strengths of Solana

-- High speed: With over 50,000 transactions per second, Solana is one of the fastest blockchains.
+• High speed: With a theoretical maximum of over 50,000 TPS and a practically stable 3,000–4,000 transactions per second, Solana is one of the fastest Layer 1 blockchains.

 Despite its many advantages, Solana is not without its risks and weaknesses:

-The SOL token has had a remarkable performance.
-Starting out in the cent range, it has since reached an all-time high of over 200 US dollars.
-However, strong price fluctuations are typical.
-As with other cryptocurrencies, the price is sensitive to market sentiment, news and technological developments.
+The SOL token Sol has experienced remarkable growth in value.
+Initially trading in the cent range, it reached an all-time high of around $290 in early 2025.
+As of May 2026, the token was trading at around $85 with a market capitalization of approximately $49 billion.
+However, significant price fluctuations are typical.
+As with other cryptocurrencies, its price is sensitive to market sentiment, news, and technological developments.

 Factors that influence the Course influence